xkbcommon/libxkbcommon/doc/debugging.md

   current configuration.
 This requires access to the `/dev/input/event*` devices, you may need to add your user to the `input` group or run as root.
 - `xkbcli compile-keymap`: to check the resulting compiled keymap for some configuration.
-Use the option `--explicit-values` to force all values to be explicit.
+Use the options `--explicit-*` to force the corresponding values to be explicit.
 This is especially useful to debug [compatibility interpretations].
 - `xkbcli compile-compose`: to check the resulting Compose file.
 - `xkbcli info`: to print information about libxkbcommon configuration.